Gangaur

-Gangaur is colorful and one of the most important festivals of the people of Rajasthan and is observed throughout the state with great fervor and devotion by womenfolk who worship Goddess Gauri, the wife of Lord Shiva during the month of Chaitra (March–April).
-It is the celebration of spring, harvest, marital fidelity, conjugal blessedness and childbearing.
+Gangaur is a colourful festival which is one of the most important celebrations of the people of Rajasthan and the Fazilka district of Punjab.
+It is observed throughout the state with great fervor and devotion by womenfolk who worship the goddess Gauri (Parvati), the consort of Shiva during the Hindu month of Chaitra (March–April).
+It is the celebration of spring, harvest, marital fidelity, conjugal blessedness, and childbearing.
+Unmarried women worship the goddess in hopes of being blessed with a good husband, while married women do so for the welfare, health, and long life of their husbands.

-Gana is a synonym for Lord Shiva and Gaur which stands for Gauri or Parvati who symbolizes Saubhagya (marital bliss).
-The unmarried women worship her for being blessed with a good husband, while married women do so for the welfare, health, and long life of their husbands and happy married life.
-People from Rajasthan when migrated to Kolkata in West Bengal continued celebrating Gangaur.
-This celebration is now more than 100 years old in Kolkata.
-The 2022 date for the festival is 18 March.

-Rites and Rituals
+Etymology

+Gana is a Sanskrit term that means group, associated with Shiva, while Gauri is an epithet of Parvati.

+Description

-The festival commences on the first day of chaitra, the day following Holi, and continues for 16 days.
+The festival commences on the first day of Chaitra, the day following Holi, and continues for 16 days.
 For a newly-wedded girl, it is binding to observe the full course of 18 days of the festival that succeeds her marriage.
-Even unmarried girls fast for the full period of 16 days and eat only one meal a day.

-Festivity consummates on 3rd day of Shukla paksha of Chaitra Month.
-Fairs (Gangaur Melas) are held throughout the 18-day period.

-Numerous folklores are associated with Gangaur which makes this festival deeply ingrained into the hearts of Rajasthan, and parts of Madhya Pradesh, Haryana & Gujarat.
+Unmarried girls fast for the full period of 16 days and eat only one meal a day.
+The festivities conclude on the third day of the shukla paksha (the first fortnight between the new moon day and the full moon day) of Chaitra.
+Gangaur melas (fairs) are held throughout the 18-day period.
+Numerous folklores are associated with Gangaur associated with the regions of Rajasthan, Madhya Pradesh, Haryana, and Gujarat.

-Images and Paintings

-Images of Isar and Parvati are made of clay for the festival.
-In some Rajput families, permanent wooden images are painted afresh every year by reputed painters called matherans on the eve of festival.
-A distinct difference between the idols of Teej and Gangaur is that the Idol will have a canopy during the Teej festival while the Gangaur idol would not have a canopy.
+Murtis (idols) of Shiva and Parvati are made of clay for the festival.
+In some families, permanent wooden images are painted afresh every year by reputed painters called matherans on the eve of the festival.
+A distinct difference between the idols of Teej and Gangaur is that the idol will feature a canopy in the Teej festival while the Gangaur idol does not have a canopy.

-Mehandi

-The ladies decorate their hands and feet by drawing designs with Mehndi (myrtle paste).
-The figures drawn range from the Sun, Moon and the starts to simple flowers or geometrical designs.
+Women decorate their hands and feet by drawing designs with mehndi (myrtle paste).
+The figures drawn range from the Sun, Moon, and the stars to simple flowers or geometrical designs.
 Ghudlias are earthen pots with numerous holes all around and a lamp lit inside them.
 On the evening of the 7th day after Holi, unmarried girls go around singing songs of ghudlia carrying the pots with a burning lamp inside, on their heads.
-On their way, they collect small presents of cash, sweets, jaggery, ghee, oil etc. this continues for 10 days i.e. up to the conclusion of the Gangaur festival when the girls break their pots and throw the debris into the well or a tank and enjoys a feast with the collection made.
+On their way, they collect small presents of cash, sweets, jaggery, ghee, oil etc. This continues for 10 days i.e. up to the conclusion of the Gangaur festival when the girls break their pots and throw the debris into the well or a tank and enjoys a feast with the collection made.